ConverterLabs/LabAnalyser/README.md

 # Known Bugs

-If you change the monitor array or the system, LabAnalyser might crash to a bug in QMainWindow::restoreState in QT.
-To load the project open the corresponding .LAexp file and remove the line next to the last containing the window state `<State> ....  </State>`.
+If you change the monitor array or the system, LabAnalyser might crash due to a bug in QMainWindow::restoreState of QT.
+To load the project open the corresponding .LAexp file with a text-editor and remove the line next to the last containing the window state `<State> ....  </State>`.
 `